 This was the tale that latched onto me, and as I watched the two lights drifting back towards each other, I could almost feel their longing.
 I know this sounds strange, but it was like watching two burning magnets being slowly drawn together.
 Within moments, they joined, again becoming one and blasting a brilliant blue light.
 The beam lit for only a second and then began to fade until disappearing, leaving me frozen.

 “What the hell was that?” my shocked assistant said.

 I only stood there, my jaw reaching for the ground.
 I had no answer.
 With an effort, I regained some semblance of composure and looked around for anything that might help debunk whatever it was that we just saw.
 There was a cellphone tower flashing its red warning lights in the distance, but the lights were far too high and were red in color.
 I searched for signs of another road, where perhaps vehicle lights could be overlapping, creating some kind of optical illusion.
 But I saw nothing.

 “Let’s drive over to the spot,” I said, finally.

 Together, we climbed into the truck and made our way to the next hill.
-I took my best guess at where I thought the lights had been coming from but all I could find were fallen leaves and an empty soda can.
-After a few more speculative minutes we decided to head back feeling both exhilarated and confused.
+I took my best guess at where I thought the lights had been coming from, but all I could find were fallen leaves and an empty soda can.
+After a few more speculative minutes, we decided to head back, feeling both exhilarated and confused.
 This was by far the most interesting trip into the unknown that I have ever experienced.
-There had been no need for EVP recorders or EMF meters, the proof had seemed happy enough to present itself.
-We drove back with convoluted theories spewing out, each one as unlikely as the next.
+There had been no need for EVP recorders or EMF meters; the proof had seemed happy enough to present itself.
+We drove back with convoluted theories spewing out, each as unlikely as the next.

 But it is there.